e-aditi/E-Aditi/README.md

-🌱 Currently learning about social networks.
+🌱 Currently working on building skills related to AWS